l0b5ter/ChatIsSuperior_StreamlabsCommand/README.md

                 Space between letters result in same was as typing, a first, then b and lastly c.

                 .:. between letters result in them being pressed at the same time, like shift.:.c will be C.

+-"SoundFile" is what file the command should play.
+Leaving it as ("SoundFile": "") will not play anything, while ("SoundFile": "test.mp3") will play the file test.mp3 which is inside the "ChatIsSuperior" folder.